 Always test your release in a Staging or Pre-Production environment

 Releasing to Production shouldn’t be the first time the deployment script is tested.
 Instead, it should be tested along the way in CI, Test, QA, and/or UAT environments.
 It’s incredibly important to have a final release test on an environment (sometimes referred to as Staging or Pre-Production) that is as close as possible to your Production environment, to help identify any issues reaching Production which might affect your users.

 Automate your tests

 In order to release more frequently, you need to have automated tests so that you’re confident in what’s being released.
-Database unit testing is possible, but I haven’t seen it that much in the wild.
-If you’re not doing database unit tests, then hopefully the database is being tested as part of the entire application in automated integration or systems testing.
+Database unit testing is possible, but if you’re not doing that, then hopefully the database is being tested as part of the entire application in automated integration or systems testing.
 I would highly recommend at least having some smoke tests for your database that cover the most critical parts, and building testing into your database development processes as you go forward.

 Monitoring is important because it lets you find out about issues or potential issues before your users do and fix them fast.
 Downtime is incredibly costly, so you also need to be able to understand the causes of any such database performance issues quickly.
 It’s nice to see when a release happened which may have caused a problem, for example, so that you can track down the root cause sooner.
 This can easily be done with an automated release process which provides an audit trail of when releases occurred and what changes were made.

 It’s also good to monitor changes that happen outside of your release process, often called database drift.
 Why did this happen?
 Was it a valid Production hot fix or a user without proper permission accessing Production?
 If valid, how do you make sure the changes are reflected in your earlier environments so that you’re testing against a more realistic production version and they’re not overwritten with the next release?